CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"We cease to be so angry once we cease to be so hopeful." - Seneca</p>
+<p>"We are not disturbed by what happens to us, but by our thoughts about what happens to us." - Epictetus</p>
 <!-- STOIC_QUOTE_END -->